leifdreizler/leifdreizler.github.io/_posts/2015-04-20-State-of-bug-bounty.markdown

 invitation-only programs.
 In addition, Leif will cover best practices for attendees looking to start their own bug bounty program.

 This presentation was given at Structure Security 2016 and BSides SF/LA/Portland/Raleigh 2015.
-Conference Link: [BSides SF 2015](https://www.youtube.com/watch?v=L1XTaa1wjSw)
+[BSides SF 2015](https://www.youtube.com/watch?v=L1XTaa1wjSw)